decred/dcrdocs/docs/advanced/transaction-details.md

 ### Transaction Breakdown

 Below is a breakdown of the above raw hex transaction data into fields.
 This transaction uses the full serialization format, so we can see witness data along with inputs and outputs.
-Note that hex values are in little-endian format.

 Field        | Value        | Description
 ---          | ---          | ---